 When Will I See Results After a CoolSculpting Treatment?

 After receiving CoolSculpting in one or more of the FDA-cleared treatment areas, Dr. Nassif tells his patients to expect a gradual reduction in the size of the treated area over a 90 day period.
 Some patients may even see a continued reduction up to six months post-treatment.

 Can Men and Women be Treated in the Same Areas with CoolSculpting?

 Absolutely!
 CoolSculpting is for both men and women.
 In fact, it is FDA-cleared to treat 9 different areas.
-The areas that can be treated by CoolSculpting are under the chin, upper arms, bra fat, back fat, underneath the buttocks, abdomen, flanks, and thighs.
+The areas that can be treated by CoolSculpting are under the chin, below the jawline, upper arms, bra fat, back fat, underneath the buttocks, abdomen, flanks, and thighs.

 “CoolSculpting is FDA-cleared to treat 9 different treatment areas.”